frogm0uth/keyboard-notes/qmk-compose-key/README.md

     This turns the compose capture on and off.

 9. Edit compose_tree.c to suit yourself.
-My version should demonstrate how to use the macros to write the tree.
-To output of more than a single keycode, use the callback. **Make sure** that each node of the tree ends in COMPOSE_END.
+Hopefully my version is enough to demonstrate how to use the macros that define the tree.
+Note 1: to output more than a single keycode, use the callback.
+Note 2: Make sure** that each node of the tree ends in COMPOSE_END.

 ## OLED Support